-Bloodhounds, known for their incredible noses, have become one of the most recognizable dog breeds.
-They’re even-tempered and gentle, but can often be unresponsive to training.
-For this reason, many owners question the intelligence of the Bloodhound.
+Known for their incredible noses, Bloodhounds have become one of the most recognizable dog breeds in the world.
+They’re even-tempered yet gentle, but can often be stubborn and care-free.
+For this reason, a lot of owners wonder whether the Bloodhound is dumb.

-The Bloodhound is the 133rd smartest dog breed for obedience & working intelligence.
-But, it does not mean they’re dumb dogs.
-Rather, Bloodhounds are smart because of their instinctive IQ – that is, their ability to efficiently track with their noses.
-The ability to accurately follow odors and process scents requires this special type of dog intelligence.
+The Bloodhound is the 133rd smartest dog breed for “obedience and working intelligence.”
+But, this does not mean they’re dumb dogs.
+What actually makes the Bloodhounds intelligent is their ability to efficiently track with their noses.
+This skill of accurately following, differentiating, and processing odors requires a special type of dog intelligence, called “instinctive intelligence.”

-There’s more to dog intelligence than obedience and working IQ.
-Just because your Bloodhound is not responsive to obedience training doesn’t mean they’re not intelligent.
-We’ll discuss what actually makes these dogs smart.
+There’s more to dog intelligence than obedience and working intelligence.
+Just because a Bloodhound is not responsive to obedience training does not mean they’re not intelligent.
+We’ll discuss the real reasons why Bloodhounds are smart.